LogicAppUnit/TestingFramework/README.md

 - Consumption Logic App workflows.
 - Standard Logic App workflows that have been deployed to Azure.

 The testing framework has been designed to make it easier to perform isolated unit testing of a workflow.
 The framework does this by modifying a copy of the workflow definition to remove the dependencies on external services and APIs, without affecting the functionality or behaviour of the workflow.
-This means that workflows can be easily testing in a developer's local environment, and by a DevOps pipeline running on a build server, where there is no access to Azure services or any other workflow dependencies.
+This means that workflows can be easily tested in a developer's local environment, and by a DevOps pipeline running on a build server, where there is no access to Azure services or any other workflow dependencies.

 The framework includes these high-level capabilities: